Roku is among the top names when it comes to hardware digital media players. You can directly connect it to any screen and stream endlessly.

 Comprehend DNS Status

 There is no doubt that DNS settings are responsible for maintaining a sustainable internet connection coming from the router.
 Roku will not connect to local network before all the settings are properly fixed.
-The steps to correct the DNS settings of a router are,
+The steps to correct the DNS settings of a router are as follows,

 - Save the changes made in the menu and restart the router.